kaynl/Active-Debris-Removal/README.md

 # Active-Debris-Removal
 Master Project on Active Derbis Removal - The Uninvited Group

-DecayOptimization.m : calculate the optimal foam ball radius to deorbit the given debris in 25 years using the DecayTime function.*
+Decay_Optimization.m : calculate the optimal foam ball radius to deorbit the given debris in 25 years using the DecayTime function.*

-Orbiter3D.m : Integrates motion equations (in 3D and coded into Steer, HopperNoTurn, Orbiter, Thrust functions depending on fligth status) using ODE45 function.
+GravityTurn3D.m : Integrates motion equations (in 3D and coded into Steer, HopperNoTurn, Orbiter, Thrust functions depending on fligth status) using ODE45 function.